sammahafza/reverse-arabic-utf8-subtitles/README.md

 ## Installation & Usage

-1. Install Python, 2.6 or above, in case you don't have it yet.
+1. Install Python, 3 or above, in case you don't have it yet.
 2. run:
     ```sh
     $ python rev.py <SRT_FILE>
     ```
 3. If you want to create Context-Menu shortcut, run create_registry_file.py and run add_to_reg.reg.
 Note: this will only work on windows and if you not move the rev.py file.
 Run the create_registry_file.py at your final folder.
 Also, you still need python installed.

-## Contributing

-Want to add new features?

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request [here](https://github.com/asafs/reverse-subtitles/pulls)

-Found a but or want to request a new feature? go [here](https://github.com/asafs/reverse-subtitles/pulls)

 ## History